Computational complexity of isometric tensor network states: Complexity of sampling from isoTNS

 In this section we take the isoTNS into which we have embedded a quantum circuit \cref{eq:BQP-circuit} and perturb it such that it becomes injective, but we choose the perturbation in such a way that it lets us prove that sampling becomes easy once the state is injective enough.
+The existence of the easy phase relies on a percolation argument similar to those in measurement-induced phase transitions~\cite{Skinner2019}.

 To obtain an injective version of \cref{eq:BQP-circuit}, we first need to embed each physical qubit in a larger Hilbert space $d=D^4=16$.
 We decompose the physical Hilbert space at each site into four qubits.
 Note that all tensors in \cref{eq:BQP-circuit} can directly be adapted to this setting for example by taking $V\to V\otimes\ket0\otimes\ket0$.